Last updated March 2025

 The Permalink button will create a link for sharing on social media or in an email, and for saving as a bookmark.
 The permalink is a convenient way to tell friends about a fun event you've found, or even just a way to remind yourself to add it to your calendar.

 TIP: A Permalink is the only way to grab the direct link for an event.
-The link that appears in the top of your browser when on the page for an individual event is not a permanent link.
-If you copy it to use or share, when clicked, it will take you back to all events.
+The link that appears in the top of your browser when on the page for an individual event may not always be a permanent link.

 Print listings